 Government Quotes

-I think that people want peace so much that one of these days government had better get out of their way and let them have it.
+I like to believe that people in the long run are going to do more to promote peace than our governments.
+Indeed, I think that people want peace so much that one of these days governments had better get out of the way and let them have it.

-Dwight D Eisenhowe
+Dwight D. Eisenhowe

 It has been observed that a pure democracy if it were practicable would be the most perfect government.
 Experience has proved that no position is more false than this.
 The ancient democracies in which the people themselves deliberated never possessed one good feature of government.
 Their very character was tyranny; their figure deformity.